dd32/td-gh-ex/README.txt

 Landscape is a responsive, single column, WordPress theme for personal blogs.

 Landscape,  like WordPress, is licensed under the GPL.
-Landscape is built off the _S theme by automattic.com.
+Landscape is based on Underscores http://underscores.me/, (C) 2012-2013 Automattic, Inc.

 Header image by Ansel Adams and is licensed under the Public Domain: http://commons.wikimedia.org/wiki/File:Adams_The_Tetons_and_the_Snake_River.jpg